hanze-hbo-ict/programming2/docs/week1.2.md

 - **3c.** When we have added a total of 6 CO2-molecules and 12 H2O-molecules, we start of the photosyntheses.
 We decrease the fields `water` and `co2` with 6 and 12 respectively and create three new molecules: `C6H12O6`, `O2` and `H2O`.
 In this case, the method returns a list of tuples: 1 molecule of sugar, 6 molecules of oxygen and 6 molecules of water (as per the general formula stated above).

-- **3d.** Make sure thwat when we print this instance of chloroplast, we get an idea of how many molecules of water and co2 are already stored in it.
+- **3d.** Make sure that when we print this instance of chloroplast, we get an idea of how many molecules of water and CO2 are already stored in it.

 You can use the following script to check your implementation